 Here’s what I’m suggesting.
 Maybe, just maybe, it’s more about the vessel in which the gluten is enclosed and less about the gluten itself.

-If you don’t hear from me next week, it’s because the gluten free police have me locked up somewhere forcing me to read Wheat Belly and Grain Brain until I can recite them both.
+If you don’t hear from me next week, it’s because the gluten free police have me locked up somewhere and are forcing me to read Wheat Belly and Grain Brain until I can recite them both.

 Today’s recipe is naturally gluten free and will very likely become your new go to salad.